Learn more about the installation of your van rack.

-Anytime you install any aftermarket product on the exterior of your vehicle you are changing the aerodynamic flow of air around the design of your vehicle.
-This is not limited to just the installation of racks but any product like window visors, roll bars, brush guards, etc. The following paragraphs give you some helpful tips on what to do if you experience any excessive wind noise or whistle after installing A truck rack or van rack.
+Anytime you install any aftermarket product on the exterior of your vehicle, you are changing the aerodynamic flow of air around the design of your vehicle.
+This is not limited to just the installation of racks, even products like window visors, roll bars, brush guards, and more.
+Check out these tips on what to do if you experience any excessive wind noise or whistle after installing a van rack.

 Specific to vans:

 After you have properly installed the rack and all the mounting hardware is tight, be sure to seal all areas where tubes telescope.
-This will not only prolong the life of your rack by disallowing moisture to enter inside the cross bars (especially on steel models), it will also block wind, reducing whistling and keeping everything tight and secure.
+This prolongs the life of your rack by disallowing moisture to enter inside the cross bars (especially on steel models), and blocks wind, reduces whistling and keeps everything tight and secure.

-Nine times out of ten, simply moving the front cross bar forward or backward a few inches will dramatically effect any noise.
-If the cross bar is in direct flow of air coming off the windshield, move the front bar out of "the line of fire".
+Nine times out of ten, simply moving the front crossbar forward or backward a few inches will dramatically affect any noise.
+If the crossbar is in direct flow of air coming off the windshield, move the front bar out of "the line of fire".

 Cross Tread Industries Inc. ladder rack products are designed to fit the majority of vans and pickup trucks on the market today.
 Due to the vast number of engineering changes by the automotive manufactures, a "perfect" fit cannot be guaranteed on all vehicles.